igorkislyuk/bacteria/README.md

 ## Feature list

-* human syntax for transitions for ObjC
+* human syntax for transitions for ObjC (Note: Swift version is not added now.
+You can use drop-in file - BacteriaSwift.swift)
 * support segues, not only for modal code presentation
 * support different transition types (flat, flip, pop, safari)
 * support all side modal controller presentation (note: flat extended)